NatalieAnna/Java/GUI/README.md

 Gui4.java - button colour changes with each click of button

-Gui5.java - Two button events using two inner classes, both implementing ActionListener
+Gui5.java - Two button events using two inner classes, both implementing ActionListener (to be able to implement the same event-handling method more than once)

 Notes: